AlexProgrammerDE/PistonQueue/README.md

 * Built-in support for forcing people into the end void.
 * Auth server support for cracked (offline mode: false) servers.
 * Joining the auth server first before the queue server.
+* Optional multi-endpoint lobby groups with transfer (packet-based external redirect) to load-balance across multiple proxies/nodes.

 ## Setup

 Check out the [wiki](https://github.com/AlexProgrammerDE/PistonQueue/wiki) for a tutorial on how to set up PistonQueue.

+### Advanced: Lobby groups and packet transfer

+If you run multiple Velocity nodes on different public IPs and want basic load balancing and DDoS resilience, you can enable the optional lobby group feature.
+It lets you define multiple endpoints for a lobby, mixing regular Velocity servers and external nodes, and route players by priority → weight, then break ties by the server with fewer players.

+Highlights:
+- Modes: VELOCITY (connect via proxy server name) and TRANSFER (client is instructed to connect to host:port directly; requires modern clients, e.g. 1.20.5+).
+- Selection: priority (lower is better), weight (weighted pick within same priority), tie-breaker by least players.
+- Safety: TRANSFER_MIN_PROTOCOL guard to fall back to proxy connect for older clients.

+Configuration is documented inline in `proxy_config.yml` under the section "Advanced: Multi-endpoint lobby groups".

 ## 🌈 Community